40 Medium Dog Breeds to Fit Any Family

 Cocker spaniel

-In the 1950s, the cocker spaniel was viewed as the perfect suburban family dog, and they continue to be popular.
+In the 1950s, the cocker spaniel was viewed as the perfect suburban family dog, and the medium breed dog continues to be popular even today.
 “Cockers are on the smaller size, topping out at 30 pounds,” says Dr. Wooten.
 “They require grooming to prevent mats.
-They are friendly, tend to be good with children and require at least 30 minutes of medium exercise per day,” she says.
-But if you’re looking for a guard dog to defend your home, the cocker spaniel isn’t it.
+They are friendly, tend to be good with children and require at least 30 minutes of medium exercise per day.”

 Breed overview